elm/elm-lang.org/src/guide/chapters/model-the-problem.md

 --     ]
 ```

 All the users are turned into image resources.
-Okay, but union types can still do more!
+So we saw a relatively simple state machine here, but you could imagine users having 5 different possible states, and we can model that in a really precise way that makes it really hard for errors to sneak in.
+Making little state machines like this is at the heart of making the most of types!

-### Putting Types Together
+## Union Types

-Union types are all about putting together different types.
-We have seen some special cases so far, but union types are much more flexible and are an extremely important part of programming in Elm.
+Another use of custom types is to put together a bunch of *different* types.

 Say you are creating a dashboard with three different kinds of widgets.
 One shows scatter plots, one shows recent log data, and one shows time plots.
 Type unions make it really easy to put together the data we need: